Trek to Choquequirao and Machu Picchu – 7 Days / 6 Nights

 Day 2: CHIQUISCA – MARAMPATA – CHOQUEQUIRAO ruinas

-After our breakfast, we leave early, during the whole day we will see a great variety of bromeliads, orchids and bamboo stands, we also expect to see birds like Andean quetzals, toucans a great variety of hummingbirds.
+After our breakfast, we leave early, during the whole day we will see a great variety of bromeliads, orchids and bamboo stands, we also expect to see birds like: watchbird, toucans and great variety of hummingbirds.
 From our campsite we walk about 1 hour to descend to the bottom of the canyon, called PLAYA ROSALINAS and the magnificent APURIMAC river (m 1550/5084 ft).
 From here the most difficult section of the road will probably begin due to the ascent; 2 hours climb to SANTA ROSA (m.2095/6873 feet) where we will have time to take a refreshing break.
 From SANTA ROSA we will continue uphill for another 2 hours towards MARAMPATA (2913m / 9557ft), a flat land where we can rest and enjoy the views of the Apurímac canyon and the famous Inca site of Choquequirao.
 Here to have lunch and take advantage of the facilities (bathrooms and laundry room).
 After lunch we continue to the trek for another one hour to reach our campsite that is just outside the great Inca site CHOQUEQUIRAO (3110 m./10120 ft) and spent the evening at the ruins, where we will see a beautiful sunset over the mountains, and if we can be luck of condors point hike near the valley below.
 Camping in the CHOQUEQUIRAO camp (cold water showers and toilets are available).

 Hiking time: 7-8 hours